Who Is Responsible for My Accident?

 Assessing risk is something we all do on a daily basis.
 When we’re cooking dinner, driving to the supermarket or looking after our kids, we’ll make countless decisions involving our own safety and the safety of those around us.

 Risk is central to who is responsible for an accident.
-If a reasonable risk assessment hasn’t been done, then an accident is more likely.
-This can be a formal risk assessment – as is required in workplaces – or a casual one – as you would do when crossing a busy road.
+If a reasonable risk assessment hasn’t been completed, then accidents are more likely to happen.
+This could be a formal risk assessment – as is required in workplaces.
+Or it could be a casual one – as you would do when crossing a busy road.

-So if a person or an organisation hasn’t taken full account of the risk posed by what they’re doing – like driving – or what they’re responsible for – like a pavement or building – then they could be held liable for an accident that happens as a result.
+If a person or organisation hasn’t taken full account of the risk posed by what they’re doing (like driving) or what they’re responsible for (like the condition of a pavement or building) then they could be held liable for any accident that happens as a result.

-In other circumstances, you could be partially to blame for the accident.
-This is common in road traffic accidents.
-In situations like these, if you are partly responsible, you could still make a claim but any compensation you receive will be reduced.
+In other circumstances, you could be partially to blame for an accident.
+If this is the case, you could still make a claim but any compensation you receive will be reduced.
 This is part of a legal concept known as contributory negligence.

-For example, if it’s found that you were 40% responsible for the accident, you can make a claim but your compensation will be reduced by 40%.
+For example, if it’s found that you were 40% responsible for the accident, you could make a claim but your compensation will be reduced by 40%.

 If you’re not sure whether someone was responsible for your accident, just get in touch.
-Our friendly and knowledgeable team will help you work out if someone can be held accountable.
-To talk to us, just give us a call, use our live chat or start your claim online.
+Our friendly and knowledgeable team will help you work out if you have a case for compensation.
+To talk to us, just give us a call or start your claim online.

 REQUEST A CALLBACK